Affiliate links on SoundGuys may earn us a commission. Learn more.

 How does the Beyerdynamic DT 900 PRO X sound?

-The Beyerdynamic DT 990 PRO X does an excellent job at reproducing sound accurately, and it lends itself well to audio production as well.
-For those of you who aren’t bassheads—or simply wish to equalize your headphones to your liking—the DT 900 PRO X is a very good pair of headphones when used for its intended purpose.
+The Beyerdynamic DT 990 PRO X does an excellent job at reproducing sound sub-bass, bass, and midrange frequencies.
+This is a great headset for audio production and analytical listening.
+For those of you who aren’t bass heads—or simply wish to equalize your headphones to your liking—the DT 900 PRO X is a very good pair of headphones when used for its intended purpose.

 That purpose, however, is fairly limited.
 If you’ve read this far, you know the DT 900 PRO X is designed exclusively for desktop use.
 Open-back headphones tend to be very good at reproducing your music, but with the tradeoff that they’re very bad—terrible, even—at isolating you from your surroundings.
 That’s by design, but it’s something you should be aware of.